nguyenvhung9420/pls-flutter/README.md

 ### Chapter 8: Moderation analysis

-## Indicators that can be presented by the app:
+## Indicators that can be computed and presented by the app:

 - `iterations`
 - `paths`